...And I prize Him too!

 I chased him away because my husband did not like the Jews.

-And Jankiel even more because he cheated him once for a sack of flour.
+And Jankiel even more so because he cheated him over a sack of flour.

-Not Jankiel himself, because he had people working for him.
+Not Jankiel himself, one of the people he had working for him.

 But when my husband complained, Jankiel just laughed at him.